If you enjoy this foil baked salmon recipe, check out these easy dinner ideas!

 - Sprinkle sea salt, pepper and juice from half of a lemon over asparagus tops and stir to evenly coat asparagus tops.

 - Cut a generously sized rectangular piece of aluminum foil and place asparagus side by side.
 Use enough to create a bed for your piece of salmon.
-I personally used six to seven pieces of asparagus per foil pouch.

 You can completely forgo using a baking dish, but I placed my foil packets in a casserole dish just in case one of the foil pouches sprung a leak.

 This recipe creates an amazing lemon butter sauce that sits at the bottom of the pouch.
 Just pour this over your salmon, or if you’d like to save a few calories you can just drizzle it out of the foil pouch when serving.
 I mistakenly used 1 tbsp of butter per pouch when I created mine, not realizing how much sauce this would create, so I adjusted it down to ½ tbsp per pouch for this recipe.